FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

   by any other build, even from the same user
 - To avoid wasting resources, only two builders with SSH access can be allocated for one user at the same time
+- Because of the previous two points, Copr cannot automatically enable SSH access when the build fails.
+The build needs to be manually resubmitted with SSH access enabled
-- The builder is automatically terminated after 1 hour unless you prolong its lifespan.
+- The builder machine is automatically terminated after 1 hour unless you prolong its lifespan.
 The maximum limit is 48 hours
 - Some builders are available only through an IPv6 address and you can't choose which one you get.
 If you can't connect, cancel the build and try again, or use a machine with working IPv6 as a proxy.
 To check if IPv6 works on your